mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 Covariates and samples are processed in the following steps:

-1. Generate an exclusion list of individuals NOT to be tested.
-This is **currently hardcoded** to exclude all related, non-European genetic ancestry individuals.
-How this file was generated is described in detail as part of [mrcepid-buildgrms](https://github.com/mrcepid-rap/mrcepid-buildgrms#1-selecting-individuals).
+1. Generate an exclusion list of individuals NOT to be tested by limiting to/keeping samples in the files provided to input parameters `inclusion_list`/`exclusion_list`.
+Three such files are provided as part of this prject.
+How these files were generated is described in detail as part of [mrcepid-buildgrms](https://github.com/mrcepid-rap/mrcepid-buildgrms#1-selecting-individuals).

 2. Subset to individuals retained AFTER filtering genotying data and selecting for individuals who have whole exome sequencing.
    How this file was generated is described in detail as part of [mrcepid-buildgrms](https://github.com/mrcepid-rap/mrcepid-buildgrms#methodology).